Mukunthan-A-R/frank/README.md

 ## Philosophy

-The Mongo-Frank philosophy offers simple, efficient tools for working with MongoDB Compass, simplifying database management by handling connections, CRUD operations, and instances seamlessly.
+The Mongo-Frank philosophy offers simple, efficient tools for working with MongoDB Atlas and Compass, simplifying database management by handling connections, CRUD operations, and instances seamlessly.

 ## People